 - Clinical finishing.
 As a Chelsea fan, my complaint for what might be called the Interim Years (2010 being the last championship of the old guard, and 2015 ushering in the new-look Chelsea) was that, whilst we dominated possession, we had little spark going forward.
 Our attack in that time lacked creativity and incisiveness, and we tended to bulldoze our way through games.
 Our 2012 Champions League Trophy seemed to be won by willpower alone.
 It was after the historic 09/10 season that the signs of age were showing in our best shooter, Anelka, and our biggest clutch striker, Drogba.
 We tried to combat this by signing Fernando Torres for 50 million in January 2011, but it was too late- his best years were behind him, and he was ruined by injuries and a complete lack of self-confidence.
 It was Jose Mourinho’s signing of Diego Costa that brought us the consistent and cut-throat finishing not seen since the glory days of Didier Drogba.
 After having a down year last season, Costa has very much returned to the form he displayed in 2015 in his first season at Chelsea.
 This year he has, at the time of writing, scored 20 Premier League goals.
 It is often said that titles are won at tough away games to mid-table teams.
 This is often true, I find, as such teams are becoming increasingly emboldened in their approach to playing the super teams in recent years.
 But performances this season such as their 3-0 win away to Everton, 2-1 win at Stoke, and 3-1 win at Bournemouth are demonstrative of Chelsea’s ability to grind out results against tough, motivated defenses.
 The true mark of a championship team is, I would contend, its ability to score even when it is not playing at optimal exuberance.

 - N’Golo Kante.
 Perhaps part of the reason this Chelsea team was not receiving too much hype in the preseason was its relative lack of spending in comparison to the Manchester clubs.
 But while their transfer business was not as flashy, it was perhaps more shrewd.
 Manchester United spent 90 million on Paul Pogba, but Chelsea- in a quieter move- got a far better player for only a third of the price.
 That player was N’Golo Kante, who has now won back to back league titles with two different clubs.
-I noticed when watching Euro 2015 how Kante was keeping Pogba out of the French side with his unparalleled defensive talents.
+I noticed when watching Euro 2016 how Kante was keeping Pogba out of the French side with his unparalleled defensive talents.
 He is not flashy; his worth is in his raw effectiveness.
-He rarely shoots the ball, but he runs with the heart of a Leopard.
+He rarely shoots the ball, but he runs with the heart of a leopard.
 Despite not being very tall, he is able to almost wrap his legs around the opposing player and steal the ball.
 There is no doubt in my mind, as a fan, that he is our MVP.
 Clearly, the rest of the league agrees, as he was recently awarded the PFA Player of the Year award and the FWA Footballer of the Year award, much as Hazard had done 2 years ago.

 - Getting the best out of players’ potential.
 This, in many ways, is Conte’s biggest achievement this season.
 I felt for sure that Victor Moses would never play for Chelsea again after spending several years as a wandering mercenary for the Premier League’s mid table clubs.
 But Conte surprised everyone by not only bringing him back into the squad, but by making him a key part of the team’s success this season.
 Presently, Moses has started 28 of the team’s 36 games played.
 He is even a dark horse for Chelsea’s Player of the Year.
-He has been that good, that Conte has had him playing the best football of his career this season, and he, along with new signing Marcos Alonso, has showcased his talents as both a defender and an attacker.
+He has been that good.
+Conte has had him playing the best football of his career this season, and he, along with new signing Marcos Alonso, has showcased his talents as both a defender and an attacker.
 It is a point that often comes up in basketball, but seldom in football, when deciding on MVP’s, that the best player ought to be both skilled at defense and offense.
 Whilst football obviously is very different insofar as the more rigid nature of its formations and positions, I still think that it is worth mentioning that Moses is much more versatile than either Hazard or Kante when it comes to performing at both ends of the pitch.
 Pedro is another player that, under Conte’s guidance, has gone from being a competent substitute to a lethal weapon, one that can shoot and dribble, and do so in the big games.
 Matic and Fabregas are two more players that have improved their game since last year, notching 18 assists between the two of them.
 Lastly, a word must be spared for David Luiz, who, although being a summer signing, is still someone who has been seemingly resurrected by Conte’s influence.
 No one ever doubted Luiz’s talent- in fact he is pretty much the perfect combination of height, strength and speed- but rather, his decision making.
 This season he has flourished in a defensive scheme that seems tailor-made for him.
 He has been reliable and disciplined, and deserves all the praise he is receiving for his career renaissance.
 His improvement is reflected in his being selected for the PFA Team of the Year; no small feat in a season that has seen great defensive performances from the likes of Alderweireld and Virgil van Dijk.

 - Balance.
 Chelsea have been firing on all cylinders this season, but it is not because that 2015 team praised for its balance has been restored.
 The players are more or less the same, but the team is completely different.
 The Chelsea of 14/15 was one characterized by an absolutely suffocating defensive back four of Azpilicueta, Cahill, Terry and Ivanovic, one that at the time was talked about as being potentially one of, if not the, greatest defense in Premier League history.
 This year the defense has been effective too, but for entirely different reasons.
 Instead of a flat back four we have seen a very mobile defensive unit, one in which the wings are guarded by Alonso and Moses, the strikers marked by Cahill and Azpilicueta, and with David Luiz acting as a sweeper for whomever breaks through.
 It has proven so effective that I have seen other teams such as Tottenham, Arsenal and Man City at various times try out the 3-4-3 scheme for themselves.
 The Chelsea of this year has been better equipped to deal with pace than the 14/15 outfit, but less strong in defending more direct approaches to football.
 I would argue that this Chelsea has been more creative in attack, and slightly better at breaking down defenses than Mourinho’s title-winning team.
 Hazard in particular has been enjoying playing off of Diego Costa as our team’s primary offensive conduit, in a role which does not require him wasting energy tracking back.
 I have noticed that it is often Costa who goes back to give a hand when defending, whilst Hazard is left up front.
 It is no surprise then, that Chelsea’s success is due in no small part to its counter-attacking potential, with a fast-moving, dynamic defense able to quickly distribute the ball to players such as Hazard and Pedro.
 The best example of the team’s balance this year was its 5-0 dismantling of Everton in November, a result which- at the time- was lauded by BBC commentator John Motson as being “The best 90 minute performance I have ever seen in the Premier League”.
 Whether or not that is true is of course subject to personal opinion, but his saying that is nonetheless reflective of the team’s hard work in every area of the pitch.